Michael S. Reynolds

 Reynolds studied Hemingway in a meticulous way, cataloguing the details of his life.
 His doctoral thesis at Duke University became his first book, Hemingway’s First War.
 This showed that Hemingway likewise did not just write from personal experience, as commonly supposed, but also did detailed research for his writing.
+The first volume of his biography, The Young Hemingway, was a finalist for the National Book Awards in 1986.

-Reynolds was the son of a geologist in Kansas City, Missouri.
-He married Ann Eubanks in 1960 and they had two daughters.
+Reynolds was the son of a geologist, Raymond D Reynolds, Houston Texas.
+He married Ann Eubanks in 1960 and they had two daughters, including bassist Sean Yseult.
 His death at age 63 in Santa Fe, New Mexico was caused by pancreatic cancer.